sunscorched/sunscorched.github.io/_posts/2025-09-06-linear-regression.md

 ### Inference on $\beta$

-Now we will utilize our assumption that the errors are independent or normally distributed in order to make some inference on $\beta$.
+Now we will utilize our assumption that the errors are independent or normally distributed in order to make some inference on $\beta$; i.e. try to understand the underlying relationships between predictors and target via our coefficients.
 Recall that we had the following theorem from above:

 **Theorem:** $E[\hat{\beta}] = \beta$ where $\beta$ is supposed to give the "true" linear coefficients.
 Moreover, $\text{Cov}(\hat{\beta}) = \sigma^2 (X^\top X)^{-1}$.